Hyperconvergence: Nutanix and VMware

 -Which solution offers me the best cost-benefit ratio?

 Once these questions are answered, it will be much easier to choose the right solution for each scenario.
-I hope I’ve helped you clarify questions about hyper convergent solutions and, most importantly, the data needed to choose between Nutanix and VMware.
+I hope I’ve helped you clarify questions about hyper convergent solutions and the data needed to choose between Nutanix and VMware.

 Or if you have to monitor more than 100 devices you can also enjoy a 30 days FREE DEMO of Pandora FMS Enterprise.
 Get it here.